Private Health Plans Frequently Asked Questions: Audiology

 ASHA's "Health Plan Coding and Claims Guide" provides resources on coding, billing, appeals, denials, and other helpful information.
 This guide is available through the ASHA online store or through ASHA's Product Sales at 1-888-498-6699.
 Ask for Item #0112486.

-A list of CPT codes with short descriptors and associated fees for speech-language pathology and audiology can be found in the Medicare Fee Schedule or the Superbill for Audiology Practice [PDF].
-Go to the American Medical Association (AMA) Web site to order the official CPT Manual.
+A list of CPT codes with short descriptors and associated fees for speech-language pathology and audiology can be found in the Medicare Fee Schedule or the Superbill for Audiology Practice [DOC].
+Go to the American Medical Association (AMA) website to order the official CPT Manual.

 What is a "superbill?"

 A superbill is a time efficient form to document services, fees, codes, and other information required by health plans.
-Models are available for download by clicking Superbill for Audiology Practice [PDF].
+Models are available for download by selecting Superbill for Audiology Practice [DOC].

 What is a CMS 1500 form?